multavici/DSR-Bird-Song/data_preparation/README.md

 ## Converting the audio

 The recordings from Xeno-Canto are all mp3 files but come in a myriad of different bitrates, sample rates and channels.
-To make the pre-processing step while training the model as fast as possible we chose to convert all the recordings with these parameters:
+To make the pre-processing step while training the model as fast as possible we chose to convert all the recordings to a same set of output paramaters:

 * sample rate: 22050 /s
 * bitrate: 128 kb/s
 * channels: 1 (mono)

+We used [ffmpeg](http://ffmpeg.org/) on the paperspace server in [this](https://hub.docker.com/r/lansmash/docker-ffmpeg) docker container.